 OI Analytical TOC Analyzer

-The TOC analyzer is designed to determine the total amount of dissolved inorganic carbon (DIC) and dissolved organic carbon (DOC) in an aqueous sample.
+The OI Analytical TOC Analyzer uses heated persulfate wet oxidation to determine the total amount of dissolved inorganic carbon (DIC) and dissolved organic carbon (DOC) in an aqueous sample.
 It works by initial addition of 10% phosphoric acid to a sample solution at close to 100°C. All dissolved inorganic carbon (in the form of bicarbonate or carbonate) is driven off as CO2.
 The CO2 driven off is removed by a continuous flow of helium and streamed past an infrared detector.
 Sodium persulfate (a peroxide: ie. a very strong oxidant) is then added to the solution and all organic carbon is oxidized to CO2.
 This second pulse of gas is also carried past the IR detector for quantification.
 This instrument operates at near ambient pressures (ie. gauge pressures of 1 to 2psi) and hence is difficult to couple to a Conflo interface for IRMS measurements.
 However, Gilles St. Jean (from the Hatch Lab at U. of Ottawa) developed an interface that cleans up the gas stream from the TOC analyzer and allows isotope analysis to be performed on the effluent.
 The interface is shown here:

 GasBench and Heating Block

-Front view showing the heating block and PAL autosampler (by CTC Analytics).
+The GasBench is a headspace sampling peripheral for IRMS.
+It is used for carbonate C and O isotope analysis, O and H analysis of waters, and headspace gas analysis.
+Below is a front view of the heating block and PAL autosampler (by CTC Analytics).
 The GasBench interface is the box behind the PAL.
 In the back is Brandon McLean, a former graduate student in Everett Shock's lab.
 In our current setup we have the GasBench plumbed into the MAT 253 for use for either carbonate C and O analysis or headspace gas analysis.

 View inside of the GasBench interface.
 In center back is the reference gas open split.
 To the left of that is the sample gas open split.
 On the right side is the 8-port valve with sample loop.
 The box on the far right is a small GC oven.
 In front are three valves for reference gas control and one valve for overall helium pressure.
 There are additional inlets for the flush gas on the left side.
 We have two cryotraps installed on the GasBench as well.